 2 Introduction

 The purpose of this contribution is to propose that WP 5A provides technical characteristics, including protection criteria, for WAS/RLAN services operating in the 57-71 GHz frequency range to TG 5/1.
-Section 4 suggests relevant Standards from IEEE operating in the 57-71 GHz frequency range and Section 5 enumerates the relevant ITU-R Recommendations to this work.
+Section 4 suggests relevant Standards from IEEE operating in the 57-71 GHz frequency range and Section 5 enumerates relevant ITU-R Recommendations to this work.

 3 Background